MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ```

 > [!NOTE]
-> The Bash `echo` command is an alias of PowerShell's [Write-Host](/powershell/module/microsoft.powershell.utility/write-host) command.
+> The Bash `echo` command when run in a PowerShell scripting language is an alias of PowerShell's [Write-Host](/powershell/module/microsoft.powershell.utility/write-host) command.

 # [Cmd](#tab/cmd)